matlafENSTA/vPMS-virtual-Power-Management-System-for-microgrids/README.md

 {inputIdd}_{StratIdd}_{DevicesIdd}_F{forecast}_DataSet.{type}
 where :
 - inputIdd = identifier of the input time series
-- StratIdd = 'LF' for *Load Following*, 'CC' for *Cycle Charging* or 'CS' for *CostStrat*
+- StratIdd = 'LF-EmSys' for *Load Following - Emergency System*, 'CC-' for *Cycle Charging - Self Sufficiency* or 'CS' for *CostStrat*
 - DevicesIdd = 'GBD' if Grid, Batteries and Diesel Generator are connected, '---' if nothing is connected. (also 'G-D', 'GB-', ...)
 - forecast = 'True' or 'False' wether the forecast on grid cut-offs is activated or not
 - DataSet = 'MAIN', 'AllVar', 'Costs', 'AllSOCs'
 - type = 'csv', 'png' or 'pkl'

-NB : the algorithm has a linear computational complexity (O(N)), so it runs fast (for one year of data, hourly, count less than 20seconds to generate every possible result).
+NB : the algorithm has a linear computational complexity (O(N)), so it runs fast (for one year of data, hourly, count less than 20seconds to generate every possible result on an laptop).
 ## How to use
 Quick start of the virtual PMS
 - Fill [__inpParam.xlsx__](input/inpParam.xlsx) (see description below)